ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 }
 ```

-### Explanation:
+### Explanation

-Since `getValue` is the only function which exposes the values, we can add a check like this: `require(tx.origin == account, "Not authorized!");` If anyone, other than the original account, asks for the value, they will get an error.
+By requiring `tx.origin == account`, only the original account can retrieve its data, adding a layer of access control.

 :::info
-In Ethereum, since all data is accessible anyway, there is no need to sign calls to view functions, so `tx.origin` can be spoofed.
+Ten uses a "Viewing Key" for authenticated view function calls, ensuring that only authorized users can access their data.
 :::

-In Ten, the platform ensures that calls to view functions are authenticated, which means that behind the scenes, there is a "Viewing Key" signature of the `tx.origin` address.

-## Step 4: Emitting Events - Default visibility
+## Step 4: Emitting Events - Default Visibility

-Events in Ethereum are crucial for UIs to react to smart contract state changes.
-In this step, we'll emit an event when a user stores a value.
-We'll also gauge the popularity of our contract by emitting an event when certain milestones are reached.
+Events notify UIs about state changes in smart contracts.
+We’ll emit an event when a user stores a value and another milestone event when a specific threshold is met.

-### Code:
+### Code

 ```solidity
 contract StorageExample {